petk/dotfiles/doc/git.md

 `push.default` - defines action git push should take
 `diff.tool` - defines tool for editing diff
 `difftool.prompt` - defines if prompted for opening default diff editor
+`credential.helper` - defines helper for passwords and usernames, cache for instance stores passwords for 15 min